Chapter 19 : That's How the Biscuit Breaks

 But soon the whole Wizarding World would know about the tellies and computer boxes and mobiles they had been missing out on, and they would only need her transistor attachment to make them work, no conversion necessary.

 The testing had only begun that day, but Scorpius was already bragging about it to others, even when she explicitly told him not to.

 She looked up from her three-desk workspace and waved at the tall, dark-skinned boy following Scorpius.
-She had spoken to Xavier a few times before in fourth and fifth year Charms, most notably she helped him to the Hospital Wing after he managed to get a teacup stuck up his nose (tea included).
+She had spoken to Xavier a few times before in fourth- and fifth- year Charms, most notably when she helped him to the Hospital Wing after he managed to get a teacup stuck up his nose (tea included).

 "She's got this whole box of ol' contraptions like these."
 Scorpius pointed to the device she was taking apart.
 "This is an um, spinnybob."

 "Electric whisk."
 Bea aimed a screwdriver at the side panel to pry it open.
 Scorpius swiped the whisk a second before impact, and she ended up jamming the metal end straight into the desk.

 "Yeah, it doesn't look too interesting right now, but it becomes this whirling deathtrap when you get it going."
 Scorpius waved the whisk-end of said deathtrap in front of Xavier's nose.
 Ever since she brought out her box, the idiot had been proclaiming himself the world's foremost expert on Muggle technology.

 Xavier only snickered.
 "It beats eggs, mate.
 Mum has one.
 I know."

 "This'll also beat you if you don't stop touching things," Bea snapped as she yanked it back from Scorpius.